Seedmanc/Tumblr-image-sorter/ideas & history.md

 # Name recognition

 It all started when I noticed that animage.tumblr.com hosts most of his images on 3rd party servers instead of the tumblr itself, and that those servers keep the original filenames intact.
-  I found out that he often follows a certain pattern when naming the photos, like (digit)(shortened person name).jpg
+  I found out that he often follows a certain pattern when naming the photos, like (digit)?(shortened person name).jpg
   ![just a few images out of 22k I dumped from his blog](http://puu.sh/iovRp/449fc41bbe.jpg)

 This gave me an idea to create a script that would be able to match all the different ways a single name is being shortened (sometimes a nickname was used too) to the name itself.
   At first the database had multiple records of partial names pointing to a single full name.
-However probably only a third or a quarter of all images were following this structure, so the use was ratehr limited.
+However probably only a third or a quarter of all images were following this structure, so the use was rather limited.

   It was at that time that I realized I could use the tags themselves to unambiguously define the names of people on the pictures and more.
 Fortunately animage was quite responsible in his approach to posting images and every picture he shared had all the required tags attached.
 Many bloggers have a lot to learn from his ways, I believe.
 Although at that time I didn't know about tumblr API yet so I was trying to collect the tags from the page itself.
 It was trivial when using only a single blog, but when I decided to make it universally applicable, detecting tags in all kinds of different tumblr themes became near impossible.